-Paul has published several articles about arbitration and mediation, including “Surviving Your First Labor Arbitration: Tips for the New Advocate” with co-author Catherine Harris, published in the March 2015 edition of the American Arbitration Association (AAA)’s flagship Dispute Resolution Journal (reprinted in the AAA’s 2010 Handbook on Labor Arbitration).
+Paul has published several articles about arbitration and mediation, including “Surviving Your First Labor Arbitration: Tips for the New Advocate” with co-author Catherine Harris, published in the March 2015 edition of the American Arbitration Association’s flagship Dispute Resolution Journal.
 From 2008 to 2011, he served on the Executive Board of the Association of Labor Relations Agencies.

 Paul left the state mediation service in May 2012 to found Golden Gate Dispute Resolution (GGDR).
 The mission of GGDR is to provide professional, neutral, and timely dispute resolution services to the labor-management community.
 Paul serves as an arbitrator, mediator, fact finder, trainer and facilitator.

 Paul is on the American Arbitration Association Labor Panel, the Federal Mediation and Conciliation Service arbitrator roster, the National Mediation Board Roster of Arbitrators, the California State Mediation and Conciliation Service arbitrator panel, the Nevada Employee-Management Relations Board Mediators Roster, the Oregon Employment Relations Board Panel of Arbitrators and Factfinders, the Washington Public Employment Relations Commission Dispute Resolution Panel, the California Public Employment Relations Board’s roster of MMBA fact finders, and the City of Los Angeles roster of arbitrators.
 He is the permanent umpire for California State University (CSU) and the California State University Employees Union for probationary release appeals.
-He also serves as a member of the arbitrator panels for BART and SEIU Local 1021), City and County of San Francisco and SEIU Local 1021, the CSU and State Employees Trades Council, Santa Clara County and SEIU Local 521, Stanford University and SEIU Local 2007, the University of California (AFSCME Local 3299 and UAW Local 2865), University of California – Davis and IAFF Local 4920, and is chairperson of the Resolution Panel for the Brentwood (CA) Union School District and the Brentwood Teachers’ Association.
+He also serves as a member of the arbitrator panels for BART (ATU Local 1555 and SEIU Local 1021), City and County of San Francisco and SEIU Local 1021, the CSU and State Employees Trades Council, Santa Clara County and SEIU Local 521, Stanford University and SEIU Local 2007, the University of California (AFSCME Local 3299 and UAW Local 2865), University of California – Davis and IAFF Local 4920, and the Brentwood (CA) Union School District (Brentwood Teachers’ Association and CSEA).
 He was also named permanent mediator for the CSU and the CA Faculty Association.
 Starting August 1, 2017, he will be on the regular arbitration panel for the US Postal Service and the APWU for the Sacramento District.

 Paul lives in Oakland, California with his wife Anne Lawrence.
 They have two grown daughters, and divide their time between the San Francisco Bay Area and Ashland, Oregon.